black-roland/keystone/fields/types/date/Readme.md

 If the `utc` option is set, `moment(value).utc()` is called in all methods to enable moment's utc mode.

-String parsing with moment will be done using the `inputFormat` option, which defaults to `"'YYYY-MM-DD'"`.
+String parsing with moment will be done using the `inputFormat` option, which defaults to `"'DD.MM.YYYY'"`.

 ## Methods